tudelft3d/prepair/README.md

 ## Details

-Details of how we automatically repair broken polygons, and what results you can expect, are available in our [scientific article](http://homepage.tudelft.nl/23t4p/pdfs/14cgeo_prepair.pdf).
+Details of how we automatically repair broken polygons, and what results you can expect, are available in this scientific article:

-If you use prepair for a scientific project, please cite this article:

 > Ledoux, H., Arroyo Ohori, K., and Meijers, M. (2014).
-A triangulation-based approach to automatically repair GIS polygons. *Computers & Geosciences* 66:121-–131. [ [DOI] ](http://dx.doi.org/10.1016/j.cageo.2014.01.009)
+A triangulation-based approach to automatically repair GIS polygons. *Computers & Geosciences* 66:121-–131. [ [DOI] ](http://dx.doi.org/10.1016/j.cageo.2014.01.009) [ [PDF] ](http://homepage.tudelft.nl/23t4p/pdfs/14cgeo_prepair.pdf)

+If you use prepair for a scientific project, please cite this article.

 ## How to compile?